 The remaining 18,043,758 common shares of Archer were retained within the Company as an investment in associate.
-The Company holds a 19.9% interest in Archer (2021 - nil%) as at December 31, 2022.
-The CEO and director of the Company and the CFO of the Company are directors of Archer pursuant to the terms of the investor rights agreement dated November 18, 2022, which provides, among other things, that for so long as Wallbridge holds at least 10% of the issued and outstanding shares of Archer, it will have a pro rata pre-emptive right, top-up rights, and a standard piggyback registration right subject to underwriter cutback.
+At December 31, 2023, this represents a 15.9% interest in Archer (2022 - 19.9%).
+The CEO of the Company is a director of Archer pursuant to the terms of the investor rights agreement dated November 18, 2022, which provides, among other things, that for so long as Wallbridge holds at least 10% of the issued and outstanding shares of Archer, it will have a pro rata pre-emptive right, top-up rights, and a standard piggyback registration right subject to underwriter cutback.